-The present approach to educational reform recapitulates the top-down management style that nearly destroyed corporations like ITT and the Ford Motor Company.
-Worse, it is the self same style that turned the Vietnam war into a debacle.
-Lyndon Johnson, far removed from reality in the White House, made bad decisions about frontline tactics while Robert MacNamara, cosseted in the Pentagon, ordered body counts and decided we just had to be winning.
-Meanwhile hundreds of thousands of Vietnamese were mourning their dead brother, grandmother or sibling and resolving, if necessary, to fight us forever.
+The present approach to educational reform recapitulates the top-down management style that nearly destroyed corporations like ITT.
+Worse, it is the self same management style that caused the Vietnam war to end in ruin.
+Lyndon Johnson, far removed from reality in the White House, made bad decisions about frontline tactics while Robert MacNamara, cosseted in the Pentagon, asked for body counts as a measure of progress.
+Meanwhile hundreds of thousands of Vietnamese were mourning their dead child, wife, brother, grandmother, etc; and resolving, if necessary, to fight us forever.

-Politician school “reformers” are similarly removed from reality.
-Unwilling to address the root causes of schooling failure, unprepared to take the long view, unready to make needed investments, they substitute counter-productive, top-down school “reforms” such as high stakes tests and putting the blame on teachers.
-They claim this is making things better.
-But their whole approach avoids truly basic issues, such as ridiculous school funding inequality, and are entirely contrary to what research shows is really needed: teacher-generated change.
+Politician would-be school “reformers” are similarly removed from reality.
+Unwilling to address the root causes of schooling failure.
+Seemingly incapable of taking the long view. oath to make needed investments, they blame teachers and impose counter-productive, top-down school “reforms” —such as mandatory high stakes tests.
+But their whole approach avoids basic issues and are entirely contrary to what research shows is really needed.

 Why aren’t all of America’s school children achieving?
 Here are some glaringly obvious, but conveniently ignored, reasons:

 - preposterous national economic inequalities.
 (The top 1/5 of the US population owns or controls 85% of the nations wealth; The bottom 1/5 shares less than 0.2%.)
 Teachers daily live with the consequences.

 - the best government money can buy.
 (What are big campaign contributors paying for?
 It sure isn’t better schools.)